-In our last blog post, “When your Hormones take Control of your Mind, Body, and Soul (PART I),” we discussed the signs and symptoms of Premenstrual Syndrome (PMS).
+z-pak over the counter In our zithromax antibiotics last blog post, “When your Hormones take Control of your Mind, Body, and Soul (PART I),” we discussed the signs and symptoms of Premenstrual Syndrome (PMS).
 In this blog post, we will talk about treatment options.

 - Regular exercise is an important part of staying healthy, so it should be no surprise that it helps with PMS, too!
 Regular exercise can help with symptoms like fatigue and mood changes.

 - Manage your stress levels by getting enough sleep and by practicing deep breathing, yoga, or other relaxation techniques.
-Again, reducing stress is key to a happy, healthy life, and it helps with headaches, anxiety, and insomnia associated with PMS.
+Again, reducing stress is key to a happy, healthy life, and it helps with headaches, anxiety, and insomnia, all associated with PMS.
+It might be worth noting that some women struggling to reduce their stress make use of cbd oil full spectrum to ease some of these symptoms of PMS, allowing them to get on with their daily activites.

 - Eat better!
 To limit bloating and water retention, eat smaller meals more often and avoid salty foods.
 To help with overall health and PMS symptoms, make wiser food choices.
 Make sure you are eating plenty of whole grains, fresh fruits and vegetables.
 Avoid processed foods, alcohol, and caffeine.

-*Medical treatments for emotional symptoms: If lifestyle changes are not enough to help with your physical or emotional PMS symptoms, your doctor can help you decide if medication is right for you.
+http://nycplugged.com/?ka=kaletra-lannett *Medical treatments for emotional symptoms: source link If lifestyle changes are not enough to help with your physical or emotional PMS symptoms, your doctor can help you decide if medication is right for you.

 - Antidepressants (SSRIs) can sometimes help regulate mood symptoms associated with PMS.
 For some women with PMS, daily use might not be indicated.
 Instead, this medication might only be needed for the two weeks before the start of your period.
 Up to 60 to 70 percent of symptomatic women respond to an SSRI.
 Of note, some women who do not respond to one SSRI medication may respond to a different SSRI, so if one SSRI doesn’t work for you, ask your doctor about switching to another one.